GrayedFox/eslint-plugin-ternary/docs/rules/nesting.md

 # Control where and how deep ternary operators can be nested (#nesting)

-This rule controls at what position a ternary operator can be nested within another ternary operator.
+This rule controls at what position a ternary operator can be nested within another ternary operator and what level of nesting is allowed.

 ## Rule Details

-This rule requires nested ternary operators appear at a certain position.
+This rule requires nested ternary operators appear at a certain position and do not go past a certain depth.

 All ternary operators have 3 clauses: a test, a consequent, and an alternate.